AndrewAnnex/SpiceyPy/docs/basics.rst

     pip list

-You should see spiceypy in the list of your installed packages.
-If spiceypy is not present in the list then a configuration issue in your environment caused spiceypy to be installed in a non-standard way.
+You should see SpiceyPy in the list of your installed packages.
+If SpiceyPy is not present in the list then a configuration issue in your environment caused SpiceyPy to be installed in a non-standard way.
 Note this is an error prone to systems with multiple installed python versions.

-If spiceypy is present in the pip list, then spiceypy is installed.
+If SpiceyPy is present in the pip list, then SpiceyPy is installed.
 Another verification step is within the python REPL run:

 .. code:: python